-In Boston for a long weekend, but unsure how to maximize your time?
-If you’ve only got three days in Boston, we have some great suggestions for what to see and do on your trip.
+In Boston for vacation but unsure how to maximize your time?
+If you’ve only got 3 days in Boston, we have some great suggestions for what to see and do on your trip.

 This Boston itinerary encompasses a wide variety of activities and attractions, so it really helps you to see the best of Boston in a limited amount of time.

 This itinerary includes:

 - Skywalk Observatory